fordcars/CroMagRally/README.md

-# Cro-Mag Rally
+# Cro-Mag Rally 3DS

 ## *The wildest racing game since man invented the wheel!*

-This is a port of Pangea Software’s racing game **Cro-Mag Rally** to modern operating systems.
+This is a port of Pangea Software’s racing game **Cro-Mag Rally** to the Nintendo 3DS, based off [Jorio's amazing port](https://github.com/jorio/CroMagRally).

 **Download the game for macOS, Windows and Linux here:** https://github.com/jorio/CroMagRally/releases